hackartists/rust-sdk/docs/web/package-structure.md

 #### i18n.rs
 - Translate configuration using the translate macro, which is an internally implemented macro.
 - Basically, ko and en are supported in two versions, and the two versions are described in the i18n.rs file when configuring the UI.
+- At this time, the Translation name should reflect the page name.
 - Examples of usage are as follows.

 **i18n.rs**